What is the second death in Revelation?

 The book of Hebrews tells us that we die only once and then comes judgment.

 We will not experience re-birth or re-incarnation.
 Scripture tells us that we die once, not multiple times, and then comes judgment.
 We die and then we are judged.
 Then God sends us either to heaven or to the lake of fire where we will remain forever.
 This is a very serious message.
 It reveals how serious God is about holiness.
 Anyone can become holy.
 But we cannot become holy by doing things, helping people, giving money, being kind or polite.
 We can only become holy by believing in Jesus Christ and letting Him take control of our lives.
-We would encourage you to read The Rescue May God bless you.
+We would encourage you to read Sin and Salvation May God bless you.

 Why do bad things happen to God's people?